1873 -- Born November 27th to James and Isabella (Glendenning) Hamilton at Agincourt, Ontario

 Shortly after the fighting ceased, James Hamilton died.
 The family was soon further saddened by the death of the only daughter, Margaret.
 Mrs. Hamilton and her five sons continued to farm the homestead until 1891 when the family moved to Winnipeg in order that the boys might secure a better education.
 The eldest son, Robert, was already working as an electrician in Winnipeg and John, the second son, had left to teach school in British Columbia when Mrs. Hamilton and her youngest son "Willie" left by train for their new home.
 The other two boys, James and Thomas, covered the eight hundred miles to Winnipeg by pony and buckboard and, for the last several miles, on foot.

 Both James and Thomas attended Manitoba College.
 Upon graduating, they taught school for a period in order to raise the funds to enter medical school.
 Thomas graduated from medical school in 1903 and completed his internship at the Winnipeg General Hospital in 1904.
-In 1905 he established residence and commenced practice in the district of Elmwood, where he continued to live and work throughout his career.
+He established residence and commenced practice in the district of Elmwood, where he continued to live and work throughout his career.

 On November 26, 1906 he married Lillian May Forrester of Emerson, Manitoba.
 Miss Forrester had graduated in 1905 from the Training School for Nurses - Winnipeg General Hospital and had received the top award for "Highest General Proficiency".
 The Hamiltons were to have four children--Margaret, Glen, James and Arthur.